motiwari/motiwari.github.io/_posts/2019-05-20-build-a-blog-using-devlopr-jekyll.md

 **Note :**
-You can use any other name like "my-blog" but then , if you are using github pages for deployment. your site will be built at the subdomain - yourusername.github.io/my-blog.
+You can use any other name like "my-projects" but then , if you are using github pages for deployment. your site will be built at the subdomain - yourusername.github.io/my-projects.

 ##### **Step 3** - Clone your repo locally